haebeom-lee/haebeom-lee.github.io/_pages/about.md

 In case of applying for our lab as a graduate student, I strongly recommend you to have an internship period in our lab for at least 3 months, before applying.

-## For the students taking Engineering Design I or II ##
-Please feel free to reach out if you are interested or if you'd like to have an experience in machine learning or deep learning.
-I can provide the following for one semester:
-- An opportunity to do actual research together on some recent topics in machine learning and deep learning.
-- An opportunity to write a research paper.
-- Google Colab pro plus account provided for 3 months, for all students.

 ## Contact
 haebeomlee dot korea dot ac dot kr